American options valuation in time-dependent jump-diffusion models via integral equations and characteristic functions: Numerical examples

 The computational time is primarily driven by the evaluation of complex-valued special functions in \eqref{CF32}.
 For comparison, in the Heston model, where the CF includes two exponential terms, one logarithm, and one square root, the execution time decreases significantly to just 0.08 seconds.
 For industrial applications, further speed improvements can be achieved by employing the NUFFT, since according to \cite{AndersenNUFFT}, the NUFFT is approximately 40 times faster than the COS method.
 Furthermore, implementing the entire algorithm in C++ reduces computation time to the microsecond range.

-Since the EB in the 3/2 model is a function of both time \( t \) and the initial instantaneous variance \( v \), we evaluate $X_B(t, v)$ over the range \( v \in [0.1, 1.9] \).
-Fig.~\ref{res32} displays the resulting EB surface for different values of \( v \), computed using the parameters specified in Table~\ref{tab2}.
+Since the EB in the 3/2 model is a function of both time \( t \) and variance \( v_t \), we evaluate $X_B(t, v)$ over the range \( v_t \in [0.1, 1.9] \).
+Fig.~\ref{res32} displays the resulting EB surface for different values of \( v_t \), computed using the parameters specified in Table~\ref{tab2}.

-It can be seen that the shape of the EB over time is influenced by both, the temporal variation of the model parameters and the value of $v$.
-This dependence is particularly pronounced at low variance levels ($v \approx 0.1$), while the EB becomes nearly invariant to $v$ at higher variance values ($v \approx 1.9$).
+It can be seen that the shape of the EB over time is influenced by both, the temporal variation of the model parameters and the value of $v_t$.
+This dependence is particularly pronounced at low variance levels ($v_t \approx 0.1$), while the EB becomes nearly invariant to $v_t$ at higher variance values ($v_t \approx 1.9$).

 Fig.~\ref{res32_1} displays the corresponding American Put option price along with the EEP.
 They are computed based on \eqref{eepCF} using the same test parameters and the EB calculated earlier and shown in Fig.~\ref{res32}.
-The EEP exhibits a parabolic dependence on \( v \), reaching its minimum approximately at $v=0.35$ which lies below the mean-reversion level $\theta(t), \forall \in [0,T]$.
+The EEP exhibits a parabolic dependence on $v_0$, reaching its minimum approximately at $v_0=0.35$ which lies below the mean-reversion level $\theta(t), \forall \in [0,T]$.

 Note that a similar approach for the 3/2 model with constant coefficients has been explored in \cite{DetempleKitapbayev2017}, albeit using the transition density function.
 Additionally, an infinite-series representation for the transition density of the time-inhomogeneous 3/2 model was derived in \cite{Meesa2025}, where all coefficients are expressed in terms of Bell polynomials and generalized Laguerre polynomials.